Jiang Hua

 Jiang Hua (August 1, 1907 – December 24, 1999) was a Chinese politician and president of the Supreme People's Court.

 Biography

-Jiang Hua was born in Jianghua, Hunan.
+Jiang Hua was born in Jianghua, Hunan as Yu Shangcong (Note: Jiang Hua is originally a nom de guerre.
+In August 1938, Mao Zedong suggested that he adopt the name of his hometown to honour his roots.).
 He was the Chinese Communist Party Committee Secretary of Zhejiang, and was the president of the Supreme People's Court from 1975 to 1983.
 He was largely visible during the sentencing of the Gang of Four.